jmaasch/jmaasch/README.md

 --->

 ## Research interests

+🖥️ *Machine learning; causal inference; probabilistic, generative, and latent variable models; low data regimes; Bayesian methods; scientific computing.*

-*Artificial intelligence; computing for social good; health and disease; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization.*
+🧑‍🔬 *Computational biomedicine; drug development; health and disease; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization.*